A Beautiful Georgian Coaching Inn in the Centre of Blandford Forum

 It was deep in Dorset’s rolling hills and patchwork fields, in 1777, that local farmer Charles Hall brewed our first beer.
 A union of the Hall & Woodhouse families soon followed and the story of Badger beer had begun.

-Pop in today to try one of our delicious range of cask and bottled beers.SEE OUR FULL RANGE
+Book a table and then pop in to try one of our delicious cask or bottled beers.SEE OUR FULL RANGE

 Sign up to hear about the latest news, promotions & events from Hall & Woodhouse